taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `alias.flags`

 A bit field that can be used to represent 32 orthogonal flags.
+Bits unspecified in the corresponding flag enum are ignored.

+**NOTE** Enumerations and bit-field flags in the C-API have a `TI_XXX_MAX_ENUM` case to ensure the enum to have a 32-bit range and in-memory size.
+It has no semantical impact and can be safely ignored.

 `definition.null_handle`